 Its hard to say whether or not “And A Bind Man Shall Lead Them” is the best episode or Doom’s final appearance “Doomsday” is.
 At the very least Templeman made a very strong debut with this episode.

-This episode definitely isn’t as strong as the previous one, but its still tremendously enjoyable none the less.
+This episode definitely isn’t as strong, but its still enjoyable none the less.
 As in the comics the Thing doesn’t stand a chance against the Hulk and as I mentioned before its quite nice that they have Doom take such pleasure in watching the Thing be reduced to being so helpless, just like he was against the Thing.

 Templeman also gets to deliver possibly his best line in the entire series when he witnesses the apparent violent death of the Thing at the Hulk’s hands and states “such a tragic tableau worthy of Shakespeare, Rabeleis or DOCTOR DOOM!“.
 Then there is also his memorable casual dismissal of Alicia, Ben’s girlfriends grief over his apparent death “You’ve done well friend destroying the loathsome thing as I knew you would” ” but Hulk make girl cry”, “she’ll get over it“.
 Overall a great episode that did a nice job of setting up the Hulk/Doom rivalry that would carry on into the later Hulk series.